syedomair/plan-api/README.md

 https://github.com/syedomair/plan-api/blob/master/services/plans-svc/plan/repository.go#L72

 ## Webhook
-On any create or update of Plan notification message is send out asynchronously in the seperate goroutines.
+When the Plan is created or updated the notification message is send out asynchronously in the seperate goroutines.
 Here are the steps:
  * Create a notification message queue
- * Send out a POST notification message to the httpbin site, which consume queuing element with the span of 2 seconds.
+ * Send out a POST notification message to the httpbin site (for testing), which consume queuing element with the span of 2 seconds.
  * Create a record in the notification_log, which store the success/failure of the POST notification message.

 https://github.com/syedomair/plan-api/blob/master/services/plans-svc/plan/repository.go#L150